Updated: 12/23/22 | December 23rd, 2022

 As you can see, it’s a lot cheaper to go by bus — but it takes a lot longer!

-Bottom line: If you have the time, take the bus.
+Bottom line: If you have the time, take the bus (at least for some trips).
 The coaches are comfortable, and there are overnight buses, which is a decent alternative if you’re taking a long trip.
-Don’t be afraid to chat people up when traveling, either: those I met in Japan were really friendly.
+Don’t be afraid to chat people up when traveling, either: the people I met in Japan were really friendly.
 If they’re Japanese, they’ll be more than happy to tell you all about their country (and ask about yours).

 Getting Around Japan By Plane

-Flying has become a better option as more budget carriers now serve Japan.
+Flying has become a better option in Japan in recent years as more budget carriers now serve Japan.
 In general, airfares are on par with bullet train tickets.
 JAL and ANA are the big players.
 The main “budget” carriers are Peach and Jetstar Japan.

 Japan is not a huge country, and I much prefer the train or bus, but if you are short on time and don’t feel like hopping from island to island on a ferry or taking the bullet train, you can fly (though it’s a lot more of a hassle!).

-Here are some typical prices between a few popular destinations in Japan:
+Here are some typical prices for one-way tickets between a few popular destinations in Japan (ranges are for off-peak versus peak pricing, with tickets being at their highest June-August):

-Moreover, ANA offers special last-minute fares for 10,800 JPY ($99 USD) or less at ana.co.jp/en/us/promotions/share/experience_jp/.
-These fares are available only to foreigners and can sometimes be cheaper than the flights you find on other sites, especially for longer routes.
+Check out this page on ANA for special last-minute fares that are available only to foreigners and can sometimes be cheaper than the flights you find on other sites, especially for longer routes.

 When deciding whether to fly or travel via train, keep in mind that you’ll need to get to the airport somehow.
 Not all airports are close: for instance, Kyoto’s nearest airport is in Osaka.
 If you find flights to be really expensive (as in those to and from Hiroshima), check nearby airports and, most of all, be flexible with your itinerary.